What is Expected Return?

 Let us take an investment A, which has a 20% probability of giving a 15% return on investment, a 50% probability of generating a 10% return, and a 30% probability of resulting in a 5% loss.
 This is an example of calculating a discrete probability distribution for potential returns.

-The probabilities of each potential return outcome are derived from studying historical data on previous annual returns on investment by the investment asset being evaluated.
-So, for example, the probabilities stated in this case might be derived from studying the performance of the asset over the previous 10 years and finding that it generated a 15% return on investment during two of those 10 years, a 10% return for five of the 10 years, and suffered a 5% loss for three of the 10 years.
+The probabilities of each potential return outcome are derived from studying historical data on previous returns of the investment asset being evaluated.
+The probabilities stated, in this case, might be derived from studying the performance of the asset over the previous 10 years.
+Assume that it generated a 15% return on investment during two of those 10 years, a 10% return for five of the 10 years, and suffered a 5% loss for three of the 10 years.

 The expected return on investment A would then be calculated as follows: